 Once on the ridge line, the route requires boulder hopping, scrambling and a few downclimbs.
 Exposure is minimal.
 The terrain very much resembles that of the nearby Pass Mountain ridge line.
 About a 1/3 of the way up, you will slightly descend to a clearing like area and after a short climb, we encountered a fire pit.
 This is where the really fun scrambling begins.
 There is a great scramble along the ridgeline followed by a clear plateau like area, followed by another nice little climb up to the summit.

-After passing the highest point on the ridge, Peak 3169, there is just one more saddle and slight climb to the final peak at the north end of the ridge.
+After passing over Temptation Peak, there is just one more saddle and slight climb to the final peak at the north end of the ridge.

-From here, look down to the west at Boulder Saddle.
+From here, look down to the west at Bulldog Saddle.
 Follow a cairned route down the north end to the saddle.
-Pick up the Boulder Saddle trail and follow back to the trailhead.
+Pick up the Bulldog Saddle trail and follow back to the trailhead.